 How do industrial process pumps differ from general-purpose pumps?

-Why is energy efficiency important in pump systems?
+Why is energy efficiency important?

-What is predictive maintenance in pump systems?
+What is predictive maintenance?

-Are regulations affecting pump design and usage?
+Do regulations affect pump design and usage?

 Conclusion